salina-health/www.salina.ai/content/terms/for-clients.md

 We encourage you to check out our [full privacy policy](/terms/privacy).

-This document last update: 30 Aug 2023.
+This document last update: 17 October 2023.